a-thread/a-thread/README.md

 ### 👋 Hi!
 I'm Aiden
-Full-Stack Engineer with a in graphic design, communications and peer support.
+Full-Stack Engineer with a background in graphic design, communications and peer support.
 Feel free to look around!

 > *Pronouns: he/him*